Jitesh2106/GDP-to-Life-Satisfaction-Prediction/README.md

 # GDP-to-Life-Satisfaction-Prediction

 ## Overview:
-This project employs a Linear Regression model to predict the life satisfaction of a country given its Gross Domestic Product (GDP).
+This project employs a Linear Regression model and a KNN regressor model to predict the life satisfaction of a country given its Gross Domestic Product (GDP).

 ## Tools and Libraries:
 The project leverages the following key technologies: